conchyliculture/NvapiFans/NOTES.md

 This is also where things get dark and obscure.
 Nvidia offers [some documentation](https://docs.nvidia.com/gameworks/content/gameworkslibrary/coresdk/nvapi/group__i2capi.html#gaf7e90150d628f012642c4b61f9781d87) around its NVAPI framework, but it only lists `NvAPI_I2CWrite` and not `NvAPI_I2CWriteEx`.

+We still can extract some interesting information from these docs, for one, It seems that NvAPI_I2CWrite is for 'DDC port'.
+These ports are for actually talking to your monitor.
+It makes sense we might not want to use this function, as we're not really talking to the monitor.

-One [Rust package](https://arcnmx.github.io/nvapi-rs/nvapi_hi/sys/i2c/private/fn.NvAPI_I2CWriteEx.html) seems to provide some documentation about that function.
+One [Rust package](https://arcnmx.github.io/nvapi-rs/nvapi_hi/sys/i2c/private/fn.NvAPI_I2CWriteEx.html) seems to provide some documentation about that function, it also tells us about what the corresponding struct for NV_I2C_INFO_EX_V3 would look like.

 ## NVAPI